 In recent years about half of our Ph.D.-graduates placed in post-doctoral positions in major research oriented programs both in the US and other countries.
-Among the institutions where our students found research positions over the last five to six years are Princeton University (2), IAS Princeton, University of Chicago, Yale University (2), MSRI, University of Michigan, Cal-Tech (3), University of Minnesota (2), Rutgers University (2), University of Utah, University of Bristol, Duke University, Vanderbilt University (2), York University, UC Irvine, Purdue University (2), Texas A&M University of Illinois at Chicago, University of Southampton, Northeastern University, SUNY Binghampton, as well as numerous other prestigious international institutions.
+Among the institutions where our students found research positions over the last five to six years are Princeton University (2), IAS Princeton, University of Chicago, Yale University (2), MSRI, University of Michigan (2), Cal-Tech (3), Northwestern University, University of Minnesota (2), University of Texas - Austin, Rutgers University (2), University of Utah, University of Bristol, Duke University, Vanderbilt University (2), York University, Indiana University, UC Irvine, Purdue University (2), Texas A&M University, University of Illinois at Chicago, University of Iowa, University of Connecticut, Technion-Israel, University, SUNY Binghampton, as well as numerous other prestigious international institutions.
 Among these recent graduate some have already gone on to tenure track professorships at major research schools such as SUNY Stony Brook and Texas A&M.